 Tutorial proposals will be evaluated on the basis of their estimated benefit for the community and their fit within the tutorials program as a whole.
 Factors to be considered include: relevance, timeliness, importance, and audience appeal; suitability for presentation in a half or full day format; past experience and qualifications of the instructors.
 Selection will also be based on the overall distribution of topics, expected attendance, and specialties of the intended audiences.

-For your reference, below is a list of workshops and tutorials held in conjunction with FG 2018:
+For your reference, below is a list of tutorials held in conjunction with FG 2018:

 - Person Re-Identification: Recent Advances and Challenges